esteban-russi/sentinel2-dl-deforestation/README.md

 ## Acknowledgements
 - The Copernicus Sentinel-2 program for providing open-access satellite imagery.
 - The Google Earth Engine and Dynamic World teams for their invaluable data and platforms.
+-  To my supervisors, Professor David Schultz and Dr. Polyanna Bispo, for believing in this project and guiding it with their domain knowledge.